+It’s about working with the people of Wellington to support their aspirations for how our city looks, feels and functions while making it easier and safer for people to get around.
 It’s also about making sure people can get to regional services and facilities, including the hospital, port, and airport.

 We’ve asked people throughout the Wellington region to help us understand the problems and opportunities by telling us their experiences.

 We know that there are lots of things that people love about living, working and visiting our capital city.
 We also know that there are things that make moving around Wellington frustrating and difficult.